 Pathakam consists of a Gold pendant in a Gold chain.
 This beautiful piece of traditional Keralan jewellery is either made in pure gold or is studded with the stones.

 Poothali is made with the nature-inspired patterns and designs.
 It consists of rectangular pieces which are crafted with intricate flowers and leaves.
-It has dangling this from each piece which adds a glorious touch to an overall appeal of the necklace.

 A ‘Kolusu’ is a Payal adorned by girls and women on weddings, religious and festive occasions in Kerala.
 Traditionally made in silver, Kolusu is available in gold as well.

 Traditional Jhumkis or jhimkis are the traditional bell-shaped designer earrings, adorned by the bride in Kerala.
 Jhimkis or Jhumkis form a part of the temple jewellery.
 It is crafted in two types of designs.
 First one is all about ear studs in palakka (leaf) and the second one is a gold-plated earring embossed with small dangling bells.

 Elakkathali is an important part of traditional Keralan wedding jewellery.
 Elakkathali is a heavy choker necklace worn by the bride during her wedding.
 Made of Gold, it is crafted with intricate designing and requires exquisite craftsmanship.

 Which type of jewellery did you like the most?
 Drop comments and let us know your favorite pick.

 aHappy Shopping Fellas!